cthulhu666/docker-livehelperchat/README.md

 ```

 Run `docker-compose up`, open your browser at http://localhost:8080/
-and setup your LiveHelperChat instance.
+and setup your LiveHelperChat instance (use `db` as database host!)

 Enjoy :)